Assistive Technology Adaptation

 Mackenzie Miller, a PhD student in Textile and Apparel Management, advised by Dr. Kerri McBee-Black, is developing training modules for OT students and others to design adaptive clothing.
 OT students, in turn, are preparing to investigate how adapting one's own clothing can impact participation.

-These projects are generously supported by the BeStrong29 Foundation.
+These projects are generously supported by the BeStrong29 Foundation and the College of Health Sciences Roger S. Williams Research Grant.